adrs0049/adrs0049.github.io/_pages/about.md

 Updates
 ------------

+- We [posted](https://arxiv.org/abs/2406.02846) a pre-print on cell cluster instability for robust cluster formation.

 - Our book on bifurcations and symmetries in non-local cell adhesion models is out!

 <center><a href="https://www.springer.com/gp/book/9783030671105"><img src='/images/Buttenschoen-cover.png' width="25%" height="auto"></a></center><br/>